jamesfredley/intellij-hotswap/README.md

 **Important:** All methods must be present in each file when first saved.
 Adding methods to existing classes after the initial save requires a server restart.

-**Note:** The `generate-all` command currently creates controllers before services, which may require manual reordering to follow the correct sequence.
+**Note:** The `generate-all` command currently creates controllers before services, which requires a server restart, since the controller fails to compile due to missing service methods.

 ### Limitations